h15200/notes/system-design.md

 - key-value store dbs (the majority of non-relational dbs) are used often to cache
 - examples DynamoDb, Redis (in-memory storage only, often used for rate-limiting), Etcd (used for leader election), ZooKeeper (used for leader election)
 - some may offer strong consistency, but since no sql dbs are not ACID compliant, some may only offer eventual consistency (usually with a trade-off of having faster performance)

+#### metrics and analytics

+- it is common for the primary RDBSM to send data to a secondary db for metrics/analytics
+- common products include AWS Elastic Search (based on Apache Lucene) as well as Apache Splunk

 ### Other specialized Storage Paradigms